SUEPPhysics/SUEPCoffea_dask/plotting/README.md

     1. Grab only events that don't have NaN for the input method variables.
     2. Blind for data!
 Use SR to define signal regions and cut it out of df.
-    3. Apply selections as defined in the 'selections' in the dict.
+    3. Apply selections as defined in the 'selections' in the config dict.
+    4. Define new variables as defined in 'new_variables' in the config dict.

 ### fill_utils.py: auto_fill()